department-of-veterans-affairs/next-build/README.md

 - [VA SOCKS access](https://depo-platform-documentation.scrollhelp.site/getting-started/Internal-tools-access-via-SOCKS-proxy.1821081710.html)
 - [NVM](https://github.com/nvm-sh/nvm) for node version management
 - [Yarn](https://yarnpkg.com/getting-started/install) for package management
+- [Docker](https://www.docker.com/products/docker-desktop/) for the redis container

 You should set these up before attempting to install the repo.

 ## Basic local installation

 1. Clone the repo if you haven't.
-   `git@github.com:department-of-veterans-affairs/next-build.git`
+   `git clone git@github.com:department-of-veterans-affairs/next-build.git`

-1. Clone the vets-website repo adjacent to next-build in the same parent directory.
+2. Clone the vets-website repo adjacent to next-build in the same parent directory.
-   `git@github.com:department-of-veterans-affairs/vets-website.git`
+   `git clone git@github.com:department-of-veterans-affairs/vets-website.git`

-1. In vets-website, set node and yarn to the required versions: `nvm use 14.15.0` && `yarn set version 1.19.1`
+3. In the `vets-website/` directory, set node and yarn to the required versions: `nvm use 14.15.0` && `yarn set version 1.19.1`

-1. `yarn install` and `yarn build`.
+4. `yarn install` and `yarn build`.
 You are now done in vets-website.
+You may need to re-build vets-website occasionally in the future to ensure assets are up-to-date.

-1. In the next-build directory, `nvm use 18` && `yarn set version stable`
+5. In the `next-build/` directory, `nvm use 18` && `yarn set version stable`

-1. Run `yarn install`.
+6. Run `yarn install`.

-1. Copy `envs/.env.example` to `envs/.env.local`.
+7. Copy `envs/.env.example` to `envs/.env.local`.
 This is a reasonable set of environment defaults for local development.

-1. Make sure your SOCKS access is running. (e.g. `vtk socks on`)
+8. Make sure your SOCKS access is running. (e.g. `vtk socks on`)

-1. Run `yarn dev`.
+9. Run `yarn dev`.

 You will now have a Next.js development server running at http://localhost:3000, which will refresh with changes to your local environment.